ke177409/Kara-Evans/README.md

 # Professional History
 ## Senior Processing Facility Technologist | Cleveland Cord Blood Center, March 2022-December 2022
 * Served as the primary point of contact for addressing equipment and daily workflow issues.
-* Effectively oversaw departmental investigative reports, which involved monitoring report deadlines, conducting follow-up investigations, and reviewing reports submitted by team members.
+* Oversaw departmental investigative reports, which involved monitoring report deadlines, conducting follow-up investigations, and reviewing reports submitted by team members.
-* Utilized critical thinking and root cause analysis techniques to conduct thorough investigations.
+* Utilized critical thinking and root cause analysis techniques to implement corrective actions.
-* Developed and enhanced procedures and job aids to optimize new-hire training materials and minimize recurrent workflow errors.
+* Developed and enhanced procedures and job aids to optimize training materials and mitigate workflow errors.
-* Took a leadership role within a small team, collaborating to evaluate and present laboratory data, contributing to the formulation of the company's strategic objectives.
+* Led a small team to evaluate and present laboratory data, contributing to the organization's strategic objectives.
-* Assumed the role of the designated trainer for laboratory staff, including the delivery of initial training, final training sign-off, and competency assessments.
+* Designated trainer for laboratory staff, including the delivery of initial training, final training sign-off, and competency assessments.
 * Assigned weekly tasks to laboratory staff to maintain operational efficiency.

 ## Processing Facility Technologist | Cleveland Cord Blood Center, October 2018-March 2022